-Mediation is when parents and the school district agree to have a neutral, third-party professional come to a meeting to help them reach an agreement about the education of a student with a disability or a student who is suspected of having a disability.
-Third-party means that this person, also called the mediator, does not take sides and does not work for or act on behalf of the parent or the district.
-Mediation is one choice for parents and districts any time there is disagreement involving your child's special education.
+Mediation is when you and the educational agency agree to have a third party professional come to a meeting to help reach an agreement about the education of your student with a disability or your student who is suspected of having a disability.
+Third-party means that this person, also called the mediator, does not take sides and does not work for or act on behalf of the parent or the educational agency.
+Mediation is one choice for you and educational agencies any time there is disagreement involving your child's special education.